 For hair or vein removal, YAG lasers are considered the most advanced option available.
 Laser safety glasses designed for these cosmetic lasers protect the eyes from 900-1100 nm wavelengths, even though the laser itself operates at 1064 nm.
 Typically, these glasses have a visible light transmission approaching 60%.

-- Ruby lasers are used more in laser vein removal than for hair, and they are not used as often as the above lasers.
-Ruby laser safety glasses protect from 692-714nm and have a VLT of about 30%.
+Ruby lasers are more commonly used for laser vein removal as they are for hair removal, and their usage is not as frequent as that of Alexandrite or Diode lasers.
+For Ruby lasers, laser safety glasses protect against wavelengths ranging from 692-714nm, with a VLT of 62%.

-- IPL lasers are not true lasers; they pulse intense light at a variety of wavelengths, and they are protected against with IPL laser safety glasses which block a percentage of the visible light spectrum as opposed to a specific range of wavelengths of light.
-Typical VLT for IPL glasses is 10%.
+IPL lasers differ from true lasers as they emit intense light at various wavelengths, and protecting against them requires IPL laser safety glasses that block a portion of the visible light spectrum, rather than a specific range of light wavelengths.
+Generally, IPL glasses have a visible light transmission of around 10%.

 Before selecting laser safety glasses for your cosmetic laser, it is crucial to identify the specific type of laser being used in the procedure.
 This will help determine which laser safety glasses are required to ensure optimal safety and protection.
 These laser safety glasses come in various types, although most laser spas only use one laser system.
 As such, they require a specific type of laser safety glasses that correspond to their laser’s wavelength.